-- The price of the Underlying Stock may be affected by the economic, financial and political events in one or more jurisdictions, including the stock exchange(s) or quotation system(s) on which the Underlying Stock may be traded; - (bb) the value of the Certificates depends on the Leverage Inverse Strategy performance built in the Certificate.
-The Calculation Agent will make the Leverage Inverse Strategy last closing level and a calculation tool available to the investors on a website; - (cc) two or more risk factors may simultaneously have an effect on the value of a Certificate such that the effect of any individual risk factor may not be predicted.
-No assurance can be given as to the effect any combination of risk factors may have on the value of a Certificate; - (dd) as the Certificates are represented by a global warrant certificate which will be deposited with The Central Depository (Pte) Limited ("CDP"): - (i) investors should note that no definitive certificate will be issued in relation to the Certificates; - (ii) there will be no register of Certificate Holders and each person who is for the time being shown in the records maintained by CDP as entitled to a particular number of Certificates by way of interest (to the extent of such number) in the global warrant certificate in respect of those Certificates represented thereby shall be treated as the holder of such number of Certificates; - (iii) investors will need to rely on any statements received from their brokers/custodians as evidence of their interest in the Certificates; and - (iv) notices to such Certificate Holders will be published on the web-site of the SGX-ST. Investors will need to check the web-site of the SGX-ST regularly and/or rely on their brokers/custodians to obtain such notices; - (ee) the reform of HIBOR may adversely affect the value of the Certificates
+- (aa) the value of the Certificates depends on the Leverage Inverse Strategy performance built in the Certificate.
+The Calculation Agent will make the Leverage Inverse Strategy last closing level and a calculation tool available to the investors on a website: - (bb) two or more risk factors may simultaneously have an effect on the value of a Certificate such that the effect of any individual risk factor may not be predicted.
+No assurance can be given as to the effect any combination of risk factors may have on the value of a Certificate; - (cc) as the Certificates are represented by a global warrant certificate which will be deposited with The Central Depository (Pte) Limited ("CDP"): - investors should note that no definitive certificate will be issued in relation to the Certificates; - (ii) there will be no register of Certificate Holders and each person who is for the time being shown in the records maintained by CDP as entitled to a particular number of Certificates by way of interest (to the extent of such number) in the global warrant certificate in respect of those Certificates represented thereby shall be treated as the holder of such number of Certificates; - (iii) investors will need to rely on any statements received from their brokers/custodians as evidence of their interest in the Certificates; and - (iv) notices to such Certificate Holders will be published on the web-site of the SGX-ST. Investors will need to check the web-site of the SGX-ST regularly and/or rely on their brokers/custodians to obtain such notices; - (dd) the reform of HIBOR may adversely affect the value of the Certificates